-- A structure which contains a permitted use, but which is otherwise non-conforming, may be expanded, or altered, provided that: - Only permitted uses shall be allowed to occupy the expanded or altered areas. - In the case of residential structures, no additional family units are created as a result of the expansion or alteration.
+- a) A structure which contains a permitted use, but which is otherwise non-conforming, may be expanded, or altered, provided that: - 1) Only permitted uses shall be allowed to occupy the expanded or altered areas. - 2) In the case of residential structures, no additional family units are created as a result of the expansion or alteration.

-No dwelling (except for seasonal cottages or multi family dwellings) shall be erected, moved, or structurally altered unless the floor area devoted to living space exclusively for one family is not less than 1,000 sq. ft. minimum.
+- The expanded or altered section of the structure conforms to all applicable regulations. - 4) No dwelling (except for seasonal cottages or multi family dwellings) shall be erected, moved, or structurally altered unless the floor area devoted to living space exclusively for one family is not less than 1,000 sq. ft. minimum.
 A dwelling shall contain an additional 125 sq. ft. for each bedroom in excess of two.
 The first story of a dwelling with livable floor area on an upper floor shall be not less than 675 sq. ft. in area.